Science

 • Explain and document the implementation of a technical solution.

-• Design, implement and operate databases.
+• Design, implement, and operate databases.

-• Use formal or scientific calculation software.
+• Use mathematical or scientific software.

 • Identify and characterize the main functional elements and hardware architecture of a computer, interpret technical information provided by manufacturers, write simple routines in machine language.